 With the introduction of User Account Control (UAC) in Windows Vista, you usually open an elevated Command Prompt in order to run batch files and scripts that need administrative privileges.
-Applications can make use of manifest files (using RequireAdministrator flag) to automatically run elevated.
-For scripts, there is a neat little trick using which you can auto-elevate it using ShellExecute “runas” parameter.
+Applications can make use of manifest files (using the RequireAdministrator flag) to automatically run elevated.

 Thanks to Jim Barry for tipping me off about the using runas argument in the ShellExecute method of Shell.Application object.
 Using Jim’s suggestions, my original script was condensed down to a great deal.
 Use one of these methods to run VBScripts elevated.

-This re-launches the current VBScript as administrator (elevated) if the script has no command-line arguments passed.
+Here is a sample script that re-launches itself as administrator (elevated) using the runas parameter, if the script has no command-line arguments passed.
 When re-launching the script as administrator, simply pass a bogus argument so that the script does not run in a cyclic loop.

 If WScript.Arguments.length = 0 Then Set objShell = CreateObject("Shell.Application") 'Pass a bogus argument, say [ uac] objShell.ShellExecute "wscript.exe", Chr(34) & _ WScript.ScriptFullName & Chr(34) & " uac", "", "runas", 1 Else 'Add your code here End If